Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 For application forms and more information, contact the Office of Graduate Admission.

-For priority consideration for a graduate assistantship, applicants should complete their applications by the program admission deadlines listed.
+For priority consideration for a graduate assistantship, apply by the program admission deadlines listed.
 Fellowships and assistantships provide a stipend and may include health insurance and a tuition scholarship for the duration of the award.

 Students are required to take a minimum of 24 credits in English course work beyond the M.A.
 Six credits may be taken at the 4000-level.
 ENGL 5000 Methods of Literary Research (3 cr), ENGL 5010 Teaching Writing (3 cr), and ENGL 5110 Literary Theory (3 cr) are required of all students who have not taken equivalent courses in another program as part of their prior training.

-Beyond these courses, Ph.D. candidates who have taken course work in four of the five following fields as Master’s students need only take 9 of 24 required credits in three of the five fields as part of their doctoral course work.
-Doctoral students who have not met the threshold Master’s level criterion must take 12 credits in four of the following five fields:
+Beyond these courses, Ph.D. candidates who have taken course work in four of the five following fields as master’s students need only take 9 of 24 required credits in three of the five fields as part of their doctoral course work.
+Doctoral students who have not met the threshold master’s level criterion must take 12 credits in four of the following five fields:

 In addition, all Ph.D. students, after their first year, must distribute registrations for 12 credits of ENGL 6990 Dissertation Research over several terms.